Azaan630/Azaan630/README.md

 };
 ```

 CS student focused on building robust, scalable infrastructure.
 I enjoy the challenge of bridging the gap between raw code and intelligent systems.
-When I'm not debugging FastAPI routes, I'm probably wondering how I ended up in CS (it was definitely the math).
+When I'm not debugging FastAPI routes, I'm probably wondering how I ended up in JS (it was definitely the math).

 ---